 Ms. Thompson has been employed in diabetes care since 2001, when she was hired as a diabetes case manager.
 After the completion of 1000 hours of education to diabetes patients, Ms. Thompson earned her certification as a diabetes educator in 2003.
 Since 2006, Ms. Thompson has been the Director of Diabetes Healthways at Munroe Regional Medical Center in Ocala, Florida.
 As the director of the diabetes center, Ms. Thompson is responsible for the hospital diabetes clinicians, hospital wound care clinicians, and out-patient education program.
 Ms. Thompson has also lectured at the local, state, and national level regarding diabetes and the hospital management of hyperglycemia.
 Ms. Thompson is a member of the ADA, AADE, Florida Nurses Association, and the National Alliance of Certified Legal Nurse Consultants.

 Ms. Thompson acknowledges her family as her greatest accomplishment.
-She is a wife of 20 years and a mother of a daughter and son, of which she is very proud.
+She is a wife of 26 years and a mother of a daughter and son, of which she is very proud.
 Ms. Thompson credits her husband for the support needed to see a goal and achieve it.
-He has been by her side through nursing school, completion of her Bachelor's degree, and onward to her Master's degree, which she is currently working towards at Loyola University in New Orleans.
+He has been by her side through nursing school and completion of her Bachelor's degree and Master's degree, which she was awarded in 2015 from Jacksonville University in Florida.

-Contributing faculty, Diane Thompson, RN, BSN, CDE, CLNC, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.
+Contributing faculty, Diane Thompson, RN, MSN, CDE, CLNC, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.

 The division planner has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.